Haimantika/allHashnodeblogs/cltncyoqp000808l2beoxbqc6.md

 ## Ending notes

 I hope you had fun reading it and will soon be building a portfolio.
 For hosting my portfolio, I have used [Cloudflare](https://www.cloudflare.com/en-gb/) and the Hashnode Headless blog is running in Vercel.
-If you need any help with hosting or routing, feel free to drop a comment here or DM me [@HaimantikaM](https://twitter.com/HaimantikaM)
+If you need any help with hosting or routing, feel free DM me [@HaimantikaM](https://twitter.com/HaimantikaM)